The Camping & Caravanning Club Logo

 Encompassing woodland, moorland, wetland, heathland, mountain and coast, nature reserves are a great place to walk, cycle and spot wildlife.
 From Rutland Water to the Giant’s Causeway, the UK is home to some truly fantastic nature reserves.
 When wandering through one of the many nature reserves, keep an eye out for swooping birds, buzzing insects and blossoming flowers.

 As an island nation, the UK is entirely bordered by coastline, from sandy beaches to rugged cliffs.
-The UK is home to 128 Blue Flag beaches – given to beaches that are deemed safe and clean and to have excellent features and high-water quality.
+The UK is home to Blue Flag beaches – an award given to beaches that are deemed safe and clean and to have excellent features and high-water quality.
 If you’re thinking of taking a coastal camping trip, here are some fun things to do at the beach.

 There are few better ways to pass the time than to get lost in the pages of a brand-new book.
 Why not find some inspiration for your next adventure by reading a new travel book?
 We've compiled a list of our favourite travel books to inspire your next camping trip, including old classics, new releases and some to capture the kids' imagination.

-The UK has many thrilling theme parks and some brilliant rollercoasters within them.
 Whether you're an adrenaline junkie or not, a visit to the theme park is a great way to spend a day this Easter.
 Unsure which one to visit first?
 Read our guide to the top 10 theme parks in the UK.

 With a long bank holiday weekend ahead of you, why not plan a road trip?
 The UK has some fantastic routes with magnificent views of the countryside, ocean, valleys, mountains and more.
 You could explore new places and camp along the way.
 For some inspiration, check out the following road trips: